Would you like Allergy Relief,

 If you have a mild or moderate allergy condition and you

-are looking for natural relief, consider some of the options listed below.
+are looking for natural relief, consider some of the alternatives to medications listed below.

 Please realize that research regarding treatment of allergies with natural